ThibaultFillion/strengths/documentation/apiref.rst

 directly exposed interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is the part of the interface directly accessible using "import strengths"
+This is the part of the interface that is directly accessible using "import strengths" :

 .. toctree::
   rdnetwork